project-bdn/config-server/README.md

   user is available in the vault file.
 See below how to read the vault.
 - [12-docker-portainer.yml](12-stack-portainer.yml): Install portainer.
 Once installed, you need to access it ASAP to set the admin user and password.
-- [13-postgresql.yml](13-postgresql.yml): Install PostgreSQL to be used by the different Klivar instances.
+- [13-postgresql.yml](13-postgresql.yml): Install PostgreSQL to be used by the different instances of Klivar.
 Once installed,
-    - Set a password for the default user `postgres` by running `sudo -u postgres psql -c "ALTER USER postgres PASSWORD 'new_password';"`
+    - Set a password for the default user `postgres` by running `sudo -u postgres psql -c "ALTER USER postgres PASSWORD 'new_password';"`.
+The current password for this user is in the vault file: `vault_postgres_admin_user_password`.
     - You need to create the databases and users for instance of Klivar.
 TODO: document the process.

 ## How to run a playbook locally